Boating Lake Tahoe – How to get around by boat

 How to Get Around Lake Tahoe Via Boat

 By: Kayla Anderson

-Whether you are visiting or have lived in Tahoe for years, getting out on the lake at least once in your life with all your friends is a must.
-Thankfully, there are plenty of marinas and businesses in Lake Tahoe who are around to help make that happen.
-We’d like to share some of biggest and best places to rent a boat and/or jet ski in the area, but first…
+Whether you are visiting or have lived in Tahoe for years, getting out on the lake at least once in your life with all your friends or family is a must.
+Thankfully, there are plenty of marinas to launch from and/or boat charters who can help you have a memorable lake experience if you don’t own your own boat.
+Here are some of the best places to rent a boat and/or jet ski in the area, but first…

 Driving a boat or a jet ski is not like driving a car, and some rental companies (like the Tahoe City Marina) require that you show proof of boating experience by showing a boater’s license or safety course certification.
 Be aware that you will be responsible for any damage to the watercraft (I once saw a family go out and immediately ram the boat’s $400 prop into a sandbar) and it’s good to be aware of any landmarks and how long it takes to get there and back (it takes at least an hour to get from Tahoe City to Emerald Bay via boat).
 Along with that, here are a couple of other requirements that most Lake Tahoe boat rental companies have in place: